Propagate uncertainty for any expression

 Sources of uncertainty

 Uncertainty in our measurements with real numbers is inevitable.
-The most common source of uncertainty are our measurement tools.
-Even with a theoretically perfect tool, the objects we measure often show variation when you measure closely enough.
+The most common source of uncertainty is our measurement tools.
+Even with a theoretically perfect tool, we will see variation in our measurements because the objects themselves vary.
 For example, temperature and humidity will alter the length of wood and steel.

 When measuring with high enough precision, defining what exactly to measure becomes problematic.
 For example, where exactly along the object is the length?
 What if the object has layers of dust or oxidation?
 Fortunately, we don't need to eliminate uncertainty.
 We only need to ensure the uncertainty is low enough for our use-case.